 U.S. Long Distance Program

 The Summer Long Distance Externship Seminar is held in mid May for a three to four days and in mid August for another three to four days at WCL.
 Enrollment and Attendance is MANDATORY for all students planning to extern outside of the Washington DC Metro Area this summer.
-For summer 2016, the long distance seminar will meet May 16-18th and August 15-17th.
+For summer 2017, the long distance seminar will meet May 15th to May 17th, from 10:00 to 4pm and August 14th to August 16th, from 10:00 to 4pm. .
 All seminar class meetings will take place at WCL.

 You may want to take advantage of this program if you have decided to return home to be with family or friends for the summer or you have made contact with a specific organization in another state.
 If you would like to extern in a state outside of DC, Maryland and Virginia, our U.S. Long Distance Program is for you!